dacci/moget/README.md

       --compressed
           For compatibility with cURL, ignored
       --connect-timeout <fractional seconds>
-          Maximum time in seconds that you allow connection to take -m, --max-time <fractional seconds>
+          Maximum time in seconds that you allow connection to take [default: 10] -m, --max-time <fractional seconds>
-          Maximum time in seconds that you allow single download to take --retry <num>
+          Maximum time in seconds that you allow single download to take [default: 60] --retry <num>
-          Set the maximum number of allowed retries attempts --parallel-max <num>
+          Set the maximum number of allowed retries attempts [default: 10] --parallel-max <num>
           Maximum amount of transfers to do simultaneously for each stream [default: 4] -h, --help